 It is dangerous for drivers and riders to take stimulants and other illegal drugs.
 Cannabis, cocaine and similar drugs affect your driving skills and concentration, even though you may think you are driving well.

 Prescription drugs and over the counter medicines can also reduce your ability to drive safely.
+They can affect your eyesight, concentration, mood, coordination and cause slower reaction times.
 Mixing one drug with another, or mixing alcohol with other drugs, increases your risk of having a crash.

 Plan ahead to get home

 Our Getting home safely tips can help you plan ahead to avoid trying to drive if you are affected by alcohol or other drugs.